StarlineOutwood/5e_Character_Sheet/README.md

 # 5e_Character_Sheet
 Character sheet based on 5th edition Dungeons and Dragons rules.

+At the moment you can add a character with a name, race, class and level to a database.
+I am working on removing a character and adding a database with all the information about already excisting races and classes.
+I had a lot of technical problems to get started, so I am not exactly at where I would want to be, but im sure it will get better from here.

 When this project is ready, you should be able to:

 1. Create a character